jacksonslibrary/Studying-Journey/OWASP Top 10/Introduction.md

 ### Insecure Design
 - "A new category focusing on risks related to design and architectural flaws." - OWASP
-- Addresses design-level flaw-type vulnerabilities rather than code-level vulnerabilies
+- Addresses design-level flaw-type vulnerabilities rather than code-level vulnerabilities
 - Design errors can be the root cause of much larger problems
 - Examples:
   - Sensitive information in error message